braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/webhooks/creating_a_webhook.md

 ## IP whitelisting

-When a Webhook is sent from Braze, the Braze servers make network requests to our customers or third parties servers.
+When a webhook is sent from Braze, the Braze servers make network requests to our customers or third parties servers.

 With IP whitelisting, you can verify that Webhooks requests are actually coming from Braze, adding an additional layer of security.